What is Butoh?

 “Butoh is a dance of a life” -Kazup Ono

-I believe that everyone can be transformed, and I’m most interested in creating works of art that compel my audiences to allow the seeds of dance within them to bloom - because the moment that seed becomes a flower, is when Butoh happens. - Yokko, The artistic director of Ren Gyo Soh
+I believe that everyone can be transformed, and I’m most interested in creating works of art that invite the audiences to allow the seeds of flower within them to bloom - this moment is when Butoh happens. - Yokko, The artistic director of Ren Gyo Soh